neptunelabs/fsi-viewer-samples/samples/modal/README.md

 ```

 The modal itself is defined at the end of the <main> section.
-The data-bs-target as seen above has to have the same name as the ID of your modal div.
+The data-bs target, as seen above, must have the same name as the ID of your modal div.

 ```html
 <div id="exampleModal" class="modal fade bd-example-modal-xl" tabindex="-1" role="dialog" aria-labelledby="myExtraLargeModalLabel" aria-hidden="true">